- About Us

 An educational proverb states,“Hear and Forget, See and Remember, Do and Understand”.
 In this spirit, our program is focused on providing a hands-on experience that allows the concurrent academic studies to come to life.

-For 30+ hours each week, participants are in the fields of the OFS student farm learning about, and working on, producing organic vegetables for sale through our CSA program and farm stand as well as through local grocers, restaurants and a farmers market.
+For 30+ hours each week, participants are in the fields of the OFS student farm learning about, and working on, producing organic vegetables that will be eaten by our community – accessed either through our CSA program, farm stand, local grocers, restaurants and/or farmers market.
 The farm also grows a variety of seed crops, berries, vegetable research plots and cover crops.
 The Farm Manager trains and guides participants in group sessions and/or individually as needed and participants work both cooperatively and individually to accomplish the farm work.
 This work includes bed preparation, plant propagation, weeding, harvesting, running the market stand, cover cropping, making compost, trellising, and much more.
 Farm responsibilities are rotated within the group to ensure that each participant has an opportunity to experience all aspects of the farm.
 Once a foundation of skills and concepts has been established, participants further develop their skills by taking leadership over a portion of the farm and make farm management decisions with feedback and assistance from the Farm Manager.
 (Please note: Accomplishing farm work is a physical activity that requires participants to be physically active and outdoors on a daily basis for seven months.
 Before applying, please consider your ability to perform this level of activity.)

 For 10 hours each week, participants take part in classes and discussions on the production, business, ecological and social concepts that lie behind the practical work.
-On Monday mornings is the weekly ‘Farm Walk’ where the class does a thorough observation of the whole farm and discusses changes in the crops while strategizing management options and planning the upcoming week’s work.
+On Monday mornings, everyone heads out for a ‘Farm Walk’ where the class does a thorough observation of the whole farm and discusses changes in the crops while strategizing management options and planning the upcoming week’s work.
 On Wednesday and Thursday mornings we meet in the classroom for lectures and discussions based on our farming and business curricula and we review and refine the farm’s business, marketing and record keeping aspects.
 We also check-in regularly to discuss and develop our communication skills and foster a group dynamic that is positive and productive.
 With a small class size of 8-10 students, our program fosters a friendly atmosphere that makes farming and learning fun!

 In addition to time spent on the farm and in the classroom, participants work on independent reading and research projects including a personal business plan and a farm-based research project.
 After initial group discussions on the projects, participants work independently in their own time and meet separately with the Training Director every two weeks to review the progress made and determine the next steps.
 When completed, participants share and present their reports to the group.
 Our goal for the business plan project is to support participants in thoroughly analyzing their personal farming goals and to help them create a realistic plan towards accomplishing them.
 The farm-based research projects will be focused on developing or improving aspects of the farm and may include crop variety trials, soil management alternatives, pest management strategies, resource conservation strategies or other participant initiatives approved by the staff.
 Each project lasts 12 weeks and generally takes 50 — 60 hours to complete.